h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 -  `ignored_columns <algo-params/ignored_columns.html>`__: (Optional, Python and Flow only) Specify the column or columns to be excluded from the model.
 In Flow, click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the **All** button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To remove all columns from the list of ignored columns, click the **None** button.
 To search for a specific column, type the column name in the **Search** field above the column list.
 To only show columns with a specific percentage of missing values, specify the percentage in the **Only show columns with more than 0% missing values** field.
 To change the selections for the hidden columns, use the **Select Visible** or **Deselect Visible** buttons.

--  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: Enable this option to ignore constant
-   training columns, since no information can be gained from them.
+-  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: Enable this option to ignore constant training columns, since no information can be gained from them.
 This option is defaults to true (enabled).

 -  `score_each_iteration <algo-params/score_each_iteration.html>`__: (Optional) Enable this option to score during each iteration of the model training.
 This option is defaults to false (not enabled).

 -  `offset_column <algo-params/offset_column.html>`__: Specify a column to use as the offset; the value cannot be the same as the value for the ``weights_column``.

-     **Note**: Offsets are per-row "bias values" that are used during model training.
+Offsets are per-row "bias values" that are used during model training.
 For Gaussian distributions, they can be seen as simple corrections to the response (y) column.
 Instead of learning to predict the response (y-row), the model learns to predict the (row) offset of the response column.
 For other distributions, the offset corrections are applied in the linearized space before applying the inverse link function to get the actual response values.

 -  `weights_column <algo-params/weights_column.html>`__: Specify a column to use for the observation weights, which are used for bias correction.
 The specified ``weights_column`` must be included in the specified ``training_frame``. *Python only*: To use a weights column when passing an H2OFrame to ``x`` instead of a list of column names, the specified ``training_frame`` must contain the specified``weights_column``.